rhomobile/rhomobile-docs/eb/en/edge/guide/apioverview.md

 The callback parameter will either be marked as <span class="label label-info">Optional</span> or <span class="label label-warning">Mandatory</span>.
 Be sure to check the type of object the callback will be returning as well as the list of available callback parameters for each method.
 Typically the callback will return an object with a pre-defined set of objects that can be accessed for information.

 ### Callback as anonymous function
-The following code snippet takes a picture from the device's camera and will run the anonymous function:
+The following code snippet enables the hardware barcode button.
+Upon scanning a barcode the anonymous function will be executed:

 	:::javascript
-	// The documentation will list the callback type as well as callback parameters that are available EB.Camera.takePicture(...,function(params){
+	// The documentation will list the callback type as well as callback parameters that are available EB.Barcode.enable({},function(params){
-		alert(params.status);
+		alert(params.data);
 	};);

 ### Callback as a JavaScript function
-The following code snippet takes a picture from the device's camera and then calls another JavaScript function `mycallbackhandler`:
+The following code snippet enables the hardware barcode button.
+Upon scanning a barcode it then calls another JavaScript function `mycallbackhandler`:

 	:::javascript
-	EB.Camera.takePicture(..., mycallbackHandler());
+	EB.Barcode.enable({}, mycallbackHandler);

 	function mycallbackHandler(params){
-	// The documentation will list the callback type as well as callback parameters that are available alert(params.status);
+	// The documentation will list the callback type as well as callback parameters that are available alert(params.data);
 	}